-It may seem like a small thing, but I've found that having people stand when they share their answers to The Three Questions improves their energy and others' attention.
-Add this as a fifth sharing guideline.
+It may seem like a small thing, but I've found that asking people stand when they share their answers to The Three Questions improves their energy and others' attention.
+Add this as a fifth sharing guideline, making it clear that anyone who does not wish to stand need not do so.

-Chapter Fifteen: Use alternate colors when recording on flip charts
+Chapter Seventeen: Use alternate colors and/or bullets when recording on flip charts